SineScire/LilyCase/Manual.md

 | Tweezers | 1x | For holding the threaded inserts |  |

 ## 1. Printing the parts
-* Suggested printing orientation for the parts, showing the left hand side case only
+* Suggested printing orientation for the parts, showing the left hand side case only.

 | Top housing | Bottom housing | Switchplate |
 | ----------- | -------------- | ----------- |